5 Adoption Strategies for a Thriving Yammer Network

 Once you have achieved a thriving Yammer network, employees will connect with their colleagues, share experiences and accomplish day-to-day tasks on the public and private areas of the tool.

-In the United States, the California Consumer Privacy Act (CCPA) will take effect on January 1, 2020.
-This regulation will afford California residents the right to access their personal data, say no to the sale of their personal data and request a business delete any of their personal information.
+In the United States, since 2020 the California Consumer Privacy Act (CCPA) has afforded California residents the right to access their personal data, refuse the sale of their personal data and request a business delete any of their personal information.

 However, one of the most sweeping and stringent data privacy regulations is the General Data Protection Regulation (GDPR), which applies to any business that processes data from EU citizens (even if that business is outside the EU!).